artificial126/dsc-phase-1-project/README.md

 ## Business Problem

    Microsoft have decided to create a new movie studio, but they don’t know anything about creating movies.
 In this project you can see 9 different visualizations to easily see what my analyzes are.

+   Our approach to business problem with this questions;

+    1. Which studios has the most revenue movies?
+    2. What is the most made type of movies?
+    3. Is there a good relation with movie budget and revenue?
+    4. Which directors made most revenue and why?

 ## The Data